oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 or you have running domain resources.

-Beginning with Operator version 4.0, uninstalling an operator also removes the conversion webhook deployment and associated resources in the same namespace.
+Beginning with Operator version 4.0, uninstalling an operator also removes the conversion webhook deployment and its associated resources by default.
-Therefore, if you have multiple operators running in the Kubernetes cluster and want to prevent the removal of the conversion webhook and its associated resources, use one of the two options listed below:
+Therefore, if you have multiple operators running, then, by default, an uninstall of one operator will affect the other operators.
+The uninstall will not delete the conversion definition in the domain CRD so you will be unable to create domains using `weblogic.oracle/v8` schema.
+If you want to prevent the uninstall of an operator
+from having these side effects, then use one of the following two options:
 - [Install the conversion webhook]({{< relref "userguide/managing-operators/conversion-webhook#install-the-conversion-webhook" >}})
- in a separate namespace using `webhookOnly=true` helm custom value.
+ in a separate namespace using `webhookOnly=true` helm configuration value.
-- Use the `preserveWebhook=true` helm custom value during installation with the `helm install` command.
+- Use the `preserveWebhook=true` helm configuration value during operator installation with the `helm install` command.

 ### Uninstall the WebLogic domain resource conversion webhook
 See [uninstall the conversion webhook]({{<relref "/userguide/managing-operators/conversion-webhook#uninstall-the-conversion-webhook" >}}) for the conversion webhook uninstallation details.